AFayez707/Lexical_Analyzer/DOC.md

 outlines.
 For example, let S1, E1, S2, E2 be start and end nodes of two NFAs we want to combine using alternation.
 To make the resulting NFA we create a new start state that has epsilon transitions to S1 and S2 and create a new end state that E1 and E2 are connected to with epsilon transitions.

+### Representing an NFA

+An NFA has a set of states, a start state, and an end state.
+States have a hash map of characters to states that denote the transitions on each input symbol, and a list of transitions on epsilon (because there can be multiple transition on epsilon).

+NFAs support the following operations:
+- `concatenate(NFA n)`: concatenates `this` NFA with `n` by creating an NFA that accepts the concatenation set of strings accepted by `this` and the set of strings accepted by `n`.
+- `alternate(NFA n)`: alternates `this` NFA with `n` by creating an NFA that accepts the set of strings accepted by `this` or the set of strings accepted by `n`.
+- `iterate`: creates an NFA that accepts the strings accepted by `this` concatenated with itself 0 or more times.
+- `closure(State s)`: returns the set of states that are the epsilon closure of s.
+- `move(State s, Char c)`: returns the state that is reachable from s on one transition on c. or null if such transition doesn't exist.
+- `finalize`: sets the current end state as an accepting state.

+Some undetermined design decisions:
+- `closure()` and `move()` could return a state ID instead of the state itself to avoid exposing how the states are represented and allow for the representation to change.
+- `conacenate()`, `alternate()`, `iterate()` could either modify `this` NFA or return a new one.

+### A global ID generator
+To simplify state generation and modification of NFAs, we can use a global ID generator for state IDs that generate a unique number each time it is called.